hewison-chris/agora-cl-docs/website/docs/security-best-practices.md

 Validators are rewarded for maintaining highly available, trustworthy validator client instances.
 The security best practices in this guide will help you fulfill this responsibility by helping you minimize risk across a variety of security aspects.
 Within each aspect, you'll find **recommended**, **advanced**, and **Linux-specific** guidance.

-Note that this document is subject to the [Prysmatic Labs Terms of Service](https://github.com/zeroone-boa/agora-cl/blob/master/TERMS_OF_SERVICE.md).
+Note that this document is subject to the [Bosagora Terms of Service](https://github.com/zeroone-boa/agora-cl/blob/master/TERMS_OF_SERVICE.md).

 ## Security principles